awkto/HowTos/vault-deploy.md

 cluster_addr = "https://127.0.0.1:8201"
 ui = true
 ```
+- Update the paths to the cert files and Update the vault server IP Address
 - Create the data directory specified in the hcl
 ```
 sudo mkdir -p ./vault/data